thiago-a-souza/MongoDB/README.md

 ### Count

 There are two *count* functions: *collection.count* and *cursor.count*.
-The first one has a syntax similar to *find* and also can execute without arguments, while the second doesn't take parameters.
+The first one has a syntax similar to *find* and also can execute without arguments, while the second doesn't take a query.
 Executing the function without arguments returns approximate results based on the collection's metadata.

 ```
 // syntax